openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

 ## Technical Details of this demonstration
 A user may want to change the backup custom resource, or other aspects of this demo.
 Simply fork this git repository and update the settings and configuration.
 The following provides a more in depth technical specification.

-* To change the backup customer resource, update the [backup cr](backup_cr/backup.yaml)
+* To change the backup or restore custom resource, update the [crd's in](oadp-tekton-container/)
 * The oauth and some of the user settings can be found in the [demo_users](demo_users) directory
 * Some of the templates used in this demonstration are templated and found in [install_templates/templates](install_templates).
 The [install.sh](install.sh) script executes `oc process` to substitute variables and renders to the directory of the users choice or by default to `/tmp/oadp_non_admin`
-* Once the manifects have been rendered the install.sh script also apply's the templates.

 * The parameters that users are allowed to set in the tekton pipeline are defined in [05-build-and-deploy.yaml](install_templates/templates/05-build-and-deploy.yaml).
-Currently the non-admin user can set the following details
-  * The git url to the source of the backup_cr file
-  * The git branch of the git url
-  * The backup name that will be added to the backup cr and executed.
-  * Additional paramaters can be added based on your needs.

-Future examples or updates to this documentation could include the following:
- * A custom built tekton compatible container with backup and restore customer resource templates.
-   *  A custom built container would reduce the number of steps required in the pipeline.
- * setup multiple users as namespace owners
-   * multiple tekton pipelines per owner
- * multiple applications
- * multiple DPA configurations

 ## Known Issues
-* ~~The OpenShift Pipeline execution may fail due to the PVC after some relatively short amount of time, roughly 24-48 hours.
-Adjust your PVC configuration or delete and recreate the PVC to work around the issue.~~
-  * Use a VolumeClaimTemplate instead of the precreated PV and PVC
-* The create_demousers.sh script is not for production use, and has known issues.
-This step can be skipped by following the manual setup to create a user, htpasswd and access rights.
-* OpenShift >= 4.12 has two default storage classes by default.
-This will cause an error when creating pvc's.
-Either ensure there is just one default storage class or manually create the failed pvc w/ the expected name.
+* Advanced backup and restore options are not included in the templates.

 ## Steps